fermat01/ETL-Data-Pipeline-using-AWS-EMR-Spark-Glue-Athena/README.md

 In this project, we build an ETL (Extract, Transform, and Load) pipeline for batch processing using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Spark](https://spark.apache.org/).
 During this process we will  learn about few of the use case of batch ETL process and how EMR can be leveraged to solve such problems.

-Batch ETL is a common use case across many organizations and this use case implementation learning will provide you with a starting point, using which you can build more complex data pipelines in AWS using Amazon EMR.
+Batch ETL is a common use case across many organizations and this use case implementation learning will provide us a starting point that we can use to build more complex data pipelines in AWS using Amazon EMR.

 We are going to use [PySpark](https://spark.apache.org/docs/latest/api/python/) to interact with the Spark cluster.
 PySpark allows you to write Spark applications using Python APIs.